dcdmm/RustStudy/b_basic/src/bin/g_references_and_borrowing_help.md

 }
 ```

-Rust enforces a similar rule for combining mutable and immutable references.
-This code results in an error:
+We also cannot have a mutable reference while we have an immutable one to the same value.

 ```rust
 fn main() {